jdtoscano94/Learning-Scientific_Machine_Learning_Residual_Based_Attention_PINNs_DeepONets/README.md

 Hi, I’m Juan Diego Toscano.
 Thanks for stopping by.

 This repository will help you get involved in the physics-informed machine learning world.
-In particular, it is a step-by-step guide that covers some of the basic concepts required to run a Physics-informed Neural Network(PINN) in Pytorch (from approximating functions, solving PDEs, forward and Inverse problems).
-You will also find some tutorials on Deeponets.
+In particular, it includes several step-by-step guides on the basic concepts required to run and understand  Physics-informed Machine Learning models in Python (from approximating functions, solving and discovering ODE/PDEs with PINNs,  and solving parametric PDEs with DeepONets).

 I solved some of the problems on this repository on my Youtube channel, so please review them if you have time.